-This Peanut Brownie Caramel Slice is a super easy small batch bar recipe.
-It has a small batch brownie base, topped with a chewy brown butter caramel layer filled with peanuts.
-It is finished with a smooth chocolate topping.
+Caramel Brownies are a super easy small batch bar recipe.
+It has a small batch homemade brownie base, topped with a chewy brown butter caramel layer filled with peanuts, and finished with a smooth chocolate topping.

 Table of contents